kiriakos2004/ml_assign_Democritos/README.md

 The code has been created with the use of python version 3.9.13.
 In order to recreate the same working enviroment (and to ensure trouble-free code execusion) it is advised to run under virtual enviroment that should be created with the use of requirements.txt

- Two Machine Learning regression algorithms (SVR and GradientBoosting) were used in order to predict a ship's main engine fuel consumption (label = ).
+ Two Machine Learning regression algorithms (SVR and GradientBoosting) were used in order to predict a ship's main engine fuel consumption (label = ME FUEL CONSUMPTION).
+The other 66 column names (displayed in dataset_attributes.txt) represent the training attributes.